Don't Worry Darling: UK release date of Harry Styles new movie, cast, runtime and trailer

-Harry Styles Movies 2022: Don't Worry Darling plot, release date, cast, age rating and trailer
+Don't Worry Darling: UK release date, Florence Pugh net worth and who stars alongside Harry Styles

-British singing sensation Harry Styles is back on the big screen with his biggest role yet, as he appears alongside Florence Pugh in Olivia Wilde mystery thriller ‘Don’t Worry Darling’ – here’s when the film will hit UK cinemas.
+Harry Styles and Florence Pugh hit the big screen this week as Olivia Wilde’s mystery thriller ‘Don’t Worry Darling’ enters cinemas – here’s when the film will be officially released.

 He’s already appeared in hits such as Dunkirk and The Eternals, but now Harry Styles is ready to become one of Hollywood’s most wanted with the imminent release of mystery-thriller Don’t Worry Darling.